allensun623/COVID-19_Tweets-analysis/README.md

-**[tweets_info.py](https://github.com/AllenSun7/COVID-19_Tweets-analysis/blob/master/tweets_info.py)** is class to collect tweets columns we will collect, chang the `cols` in  `tweets_info.py` to get more information from each single tweet.
+**[tweets_info.py](https://github.com/AllenSun7/COVID-19_Tweets-analysis/blob/master/tweets_info.py)** is class to collect tweets

+Columns we will collect, chang the `cols` in  `tweets_info.py` to get more information from each single tweet.
 ```
 #columns of the csv file
 cols = ['screen_name', # user id